wackycantcode/wackycantcode/README.md

 ![Cluttered windows task manager windows](./07e55addda899d689b4306025dc062b7.jpg)

-# Hi there 👋, i’m Wacky!
+# Hi there 👋, I’m Wacky!

 ## 🙋‍♂️ about me
 I’m a passionate and curious developer always looking to learn new things and improve my skills.